polkadot-developers/polkadot-docs/develop/application-devs/system-parachains/interact-asset-hub.md

 #### Handling Pools with Low Liquidity

-Wallets and UIs enabling this functionality should ensure that the user is prompted with the necessary warnings, such that they do not accidentally spend all of their funds to perform a swap on a pool with no or low liquidity.
+Wallets and user interfaces enabling this functionality should ensure that the user is prompted with the necessary warnings, such that they do not accidentally spend all of their funds to perform a swap on a pool with no or low liquidity.